 - Raw materials are unprocessed items such as oil, metal, plastic, or ingredients.

 - Work in progress inventory is in different stages of production.
 The raw materials or ingredients have been changed by a process on their way to becoming finished product.

 - Finished product is ready to sell to the customer.

 Stock Inventory App

 An effective application for managing your company’s stock will track each product, every step of the way, from receipt at the warehouse to storage to order fulfillment.
 It will also follow a product at every stage, as it makes its journey around the production facility from raw materials to finished product, and all the points in between.
-A comprehensive software program will facilitate its management of every end of the spectrum, allowing for greater control in ordering from supply chains to minimize waste and overhead while optimizing profit.
+A comprehensive software program will facilitate its management at every end of the spectrum, allowing for greater control in ordering from supply chains to minimize waste and overhead while optimizing profit.

 When many different raw materials are assembled, raw material counts will reduce by those included in that assembly.
-In cases where products are sold or assembled according to an expiration date, as is often the case with perishables such as food, chemicals or medication, an smartly devised inventory software will move the oldest product out of warehouse first to avoid waste and profit loss.
+In cases where products are sold or assembled according to an expiration date, as is often the case with perishables such as food, chemicals or medication, a smartly devised inventory software will move the oldest product out of warehouse first to avoid waste and profit loss.